-The Airlines Reporting Corporation serves travel agencies, airlines and corporate travel departments.
+The Airlines Reporting Corporation or ARC serves travel agents and agencies, airlines and corporate travel departments.
 It collects data from around 60 percent of the world's travel tickets.

 Agencies need to have at least one staff member who is accredited to deal with ARC functions.